awaitverify

 STEP 01

-You call verify()
+You call verify_document()

 Pass your document, your current extraction result, and a plain-language task description.
 Works with any extraction provider.
 Bring your own model and API key.